-Posted by admin in culture, Harlem, james brown, music, obituaries, soul music
+Posted by trules in culture, Harlem, james brown, music, obituaries, soul music

 I remember coming into “the City” from white bread, Long Island back in Eisenhower’s immaculate, buttoned-down 50s.
 Just as we’d cross over the Williamsburg Bridge onto Delancey Street approaching the Bowery, my father would say, “Roll up the windows and lock the doors.”
 This was always a little bit scary but odd to me, as we’d drive by all the homeless “bums” who surrounded our Chevy Impalla station wagon at the stop lights, each attempting to wash our windshields for any spare change we could offer.
 We’d offer none, for we were buttoned-down and rolled up tight.